-Although this program has been used by the U. S. Geological Survey, no warranty, expressed or implied, is made by the USGS as to the accuracy and functioning of the program and related program material, nor shall the fact of distribution constitute any such warranty, and no responsibility is assumed by the USGS in connection therewith.
+Although this program has been used by the U. S. Geological Survey, the accuracy and functioning of the program and related program material, nor shall the fact of distribution constitute any such warranty, and no responsibility is assumed by the USGS in connection therewith.

-U. S. Geological Survey Menlo Park, CA 94025
+\U. S. Geological Survey Menlo Park, CA 94025